 - Personal guarantees or suretyships are optional

 How to Apply

-- Small businesses can apply by presenting their business plan directly to their bank, credit union or caisse populaire.
+- Start-ups and small businesses can apply by presenting their business plan directly to their bank, credit union or caisse populaire.

 - Lenders are responsible for all credit decisions, day to day oversight of the loan administration and disbursement of funds.
 Industry Canada does not get involved.

 - Find a lender near you through the Find a loan for your small business hyperlink.

 How the Program Operates